Boston Harbor Islands National Recreation Area | PARK AT A GLANCE

 PARK OVERVIEW

 In 1970 the entire Peddocks Island was purchased by the Massachusetts Metropolitan District Commission (now the Department of Conservation and Recreation) by evoking eminent domain, and it and the other islands owned by the state became part of the new Boston Harbor Islands State Park.
 In 1996, Boston Harbor Islands National Recreation Area was created, encompassing the state park lands, plus adding federal and private park land.
-The park officially goes by the name Boston Harbor Islands National and State Park, though the National Park Service refers to it as a National Recreation Area.
+The park officially goes by the name Boston Harbor Islands National and State Park, though the National Park Service refers to it as Boston Harbor Islands National Recreation Area.

-Today Boston Harbor Islands National Recreation Area is managed by a partnership of many organizations.
+Today the park is managed by a partnership of many organizations.
 The following is a list of partners and the properties owned or managed:

 • City of Boston: Spectacle, Long, Moon, and Rainsford islands